Cupra Born hatchback - Reliability & safety

 Safety

-These features should help it when it's crash-tested by Euro NCAP, and Cupra will be hoping it gains the same five-star safety rating as the Volkswagen ID.3, Polestar 2 and Skoda Enyaq iV.
+With all of this modern safety equipment, it's unsurprising that the Cupra gains the same five-star Euro NCAP safety rating as the Volkswagen ID.3, Polestar 2 and Skoda Enyaq iV.
 The Cupra Leon and Formentor both have five-star scores too.